Check out this: Teladoc Health Inc. (TDOC) could be on the verge of a big rally

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -6.36% gain in the last 1 month and extending the period to 3 months gives it a -26.10%, and is -5.70% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.23% over the week and 4.38% over the month.
+The stock witnessed a 7.38% gain in the last 1 month and extending the period to 3 months gives it a -33.64%, and is 5.00% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.50% over the week and 3.85% over the month.

 Teladoc Health Inc. (TDOC) Analyst Forecasts